 Shannon Rose Selden leads the firm’s Asset Management Litigation Practice and is a Co-Coordinator of the Firm’s Private Equity Group.
 Ms. Selden has a broad practice representing hedge fund and private equity clients, as plaintiffs and defendants, in complex, high-stakes litigation.
 Ms. Selden has significant experience as lead counsel in state and federal courts in the full range of matters affecting asset management firms, including merger, securities, contract, corporate governance, fiduciary, financing and debt restructuring disputes.
-She is ranked as a leading lawyer for Commercial Litigation by Chambers USA (2021) and is recommended by The Legal 500 US, which has reported that her advice is “strategic, tailored, [and] insightful.”
+She is ranked as a leading lawyer for Commercial Litigation by Chambers USA (2022), which notes that she is “an outstanding lawyer and strategic adviser” and “a very analytical and creative thinker.”
+She is also recommended by The Legal 500 US (2022), which has reported that her advice is “strategic, tailored, [and] insightful” and that she is a “brilliant lawyer at the very top.”
 She has been recognized as a Law360 “MVP” for Asset Management, a “Litigation Star” and as one of the “Top 250 Women in Litigation” by Benchmark Litigation.
 Ms. Selden and her colleagues were also recognized by Law360 as “Asset Management Practice Group of the Year” and as “Private Equity Practice Group of the Year.”
-Ms. Selden was recently named to the 2020 Crain’s New York Business list of “Notable Women in Law.”
+She has been named to the 2020 Crain’s New York Business list of “Notable Women in Law.”
 She was shortlisted for “Best in Private Equity” at Euromoney’s “2018 Women in Business Law Awards.”

 Ms. Selden has a significant pro bono practice at the forefront of U.S. reproductive rights litigation, advocating against state and federal laws that impact critical aspects of reproductive care.
 Her expertise includes representing the American Medical Association, the American College of Obstetricians and Gynecologists, the American Pediatric Association, the American Public Health Association, and numerous other leading medical organizations as amici curiae in various courts, including the 2nd, 5th, 6th, 9th, and DC Circuits, and the United States Supreme Court.
 Recently, Ms. Selden has represented one of three remaining clinics in Louisiana, in ground-breaking litigation challenging Louisiana’s TRAP laws and in unprecedented mandamus review in the 5th Circuit, and successfully invoked Texas anti-discrimination law for the first time ever to win an injunction and reinstatement of doctors in Texas stripped of their hospital admitting privileges.
 Ms. Selden’s work in this area has been recognized in major publications including, “Big Law Pro Bono Takes on ‘Heartbeat’ Abortion Restrictions” Bloomberg Law (2019); “5th Circuit Won't Block Sweeping New Challenge to Abortion Regulations” The AmLaw Litigation Daily; and “Against a Tidal Wave, Law Firms Fight for Reproductive Rights” The American Lawyer (2019).